 Planting and Flowers

-York Museum Gardens are famed for an incredible collection of plants and flowers.
+York Museum Gardens is home to an incredible collection of plants and flowers.

-As a Gold Award winner of Yorkshire in Bloom for the third successive year the gardens are highly regarded in the region.
+As a Gold Award and Platinum Award winner of Yorkshire in Bloom, the gardens are highly regarded in the region.

-The botanical collection is spread across a number of themed borders and has recently been updated with a Fern garden and Prairie, Butterfly and Astronomy borders.
+The botanical collection is spread across a number of themed borders.

 Prairie Border